CHEN-YiWen/Order-summary-component/README.md

     padding-left: 40px;
 }
 ```
 - Thanks to @elaineleung 's comment on my solution to [QR-code-component](https://www.frontendmentor.io/solutions/qrcodecomponent--5wftdpyJm).
-I now know by using <code>max-width</code>, I can make the card responsive.
+I now know by using <code>max-width</code>, <code>min-width</code>, and <code>width: min()</code> I can make the card responsive.
 I will keep practicing it.
 She also provide me some insights about how to make the html more structural.

 ### Continued development